Joint Ph.D. in Management Admission Requirements and Application Procedures

 The support field is selected to help the student develop a foundation of knowledge in a fundamental discipline that underlies the theory in administration.
 For example, a student in marketing might select psychology, sociology, or statistics.
 One in management policy might select political science or general systems theory, or perhaps even philosophy.
 Other choices are possible.

 Students officially enter Phase II of the program when their Advisory Committee has been established and, together with the student, formally agrees on a proposal for the work to be done in Phase II.
-Phase II must be approved by the McGill and the Joint Doctoral Committees.
+The Phase II Form (Advisory Committee) must be approved by the McGill and the Joint Doctoral Committees.
 This includes the following:

 - Doctoral seminars in the specialization area; minimum four courses